rastaman/jira-mylyn-connector/README.md

 # Build from source

-The release should work but the source is probably not ready to use, one have to add the target Eclipse Platform the [Mylyn bundles](http://mirror.switch.ch/eclipse/mylyn/drops/3.24.1/v20180619-2220/mylyn-3.24.1.v20180619-2220.zip) in order to export the JIRA connector feature from Eclipse.
+The release should work but the source is probably not ready to use, one have to add to the target Eclipse Platform the [Mylyn bundles](http://mirror.switch.ch/eclipse/mylyn/drops/3.24.1/v20180619-2220/mylyn-3.24.1.v20180619-2220.zip) and the [bundles folder](https://github.com/rastaman/mylyn-jira-connector/tree/master/bundles) in order to export the JIRA connector feature from Eclipse.

 # Roadmap